Postwar

 1997 – Reno vs ACLU.
 The Supreme Court struck down the anti-indecency provision of the CDA (Communications Decency Act) and ruled that regulation and censorship of pornographic and other obscene material on the internet was a violation of the First Amendment’s guarantee of free speech.

-1999 – The Glass-Steagall Act of 1933 repealed and Gramm-Leach-Bliley Act enacted.
+1999 – The Glass-Steagall Act of 1933 was repealed and Gramm-Leach-Bliley Act enacted.
 This piece of legislation deregulated the financial industry and contributed to the disastrous subprime crisis eight years later.

-2000 – PNTR (Permanent Normal Trade Relations) is granted to China by the US and signed into law.
+2000 – PNTR (Permanent Normal Trade Relations) was granted to China by the US and signed into law.
 This made trade and investments in China more favorable to American investors.
 This ordeal ultimately tapped into the cheap Chinese labor force and outsourced more US jobs.

 2001 – 9/11 and the War on Terror gives the green light from the West to attempt democratization of the Middle-East and destroy the ‘enemies’ of Israel.
 The war against Afghanistan and Iraq was led by George W Bush, whose cabinet was filled with hawkish Zionist Jews.
 The war against Iraq produced backlash around the world.
 Bush announced the famous “you are either with us or you are with the terrorists” statement to get reluctant allies to join the war effort.
 There has been growing realizations that Arab-Muslims were not behind 9/11 and that Zionist Jews were in fact behind it.
 The War on Terror was declared on one of the last undemocratic societies on earth.

-2001 – Wikipedia is launched by Jews Larry Sanger and Jimmy Wales.
+2001 – Wikipedia was launched by Jews Larry Sanger and Jimmy Wales.
 Wikipedia’s content are consistently liberally-biased and labels any criticism of Jews as antisemitic.
 Wikipedia has constantly begged for donations from it’s audience since inception, which has drawn criticisms even from the mainstream media.
 Wales was a libertarian and a follower of the Austrian School of economics.
 He was also a former porn-peddler.

 2004 – The Terasem Movement was launched by the transgender Martine Rothblatt, billionaire co-founder of Sirius Radio.
 The Movement was a transhumanist school of thought focused on promoting joy, diversity, and the prospect of technological immortality via mind uploading and geoethical nanotechnology.